Getting Started with ACK RDS Controller

 Export the Database Details in a Secret

-CRD allows you to export any spec or status field from a DBCluster
+FieldExport CRD allows you to export any spec or status field from a DBCluster or DBInstance into a Secret.

 -